Do you ever wake up in the morning, hop out of bed ready to start the day, and then, about an hour or two later, feel like you will crash?

 Some medications can greatly affect your ability to get a good night’s sleep.

-Therefore, if you are worried that your medication may be affecting your sleep, it is very important to talk to your doctor.
+Therefore, if you are worried that your medication may affect your sleep, it is very important to talk to your doctor.

 If you bought your mattress a few years ago, you probably don’t give it much thought now.